justjake/quickjs-emscripten/doc/@jitl/quickjs-wasmfile-debug-sync/README.md

 # @jitl/quickjs-wasmfile-debug-sync

 Variant with separate .WASM file.
-Supports browser, NodeJS ESM, and NodeJS CJS.
+Supports browser ESM, NodeJS ESM, and NodeJS CommonJS.

 This generated package is part of [quickjs-emscripten](https://github.com/justjake/quickjs-emscripten).
 It contains a variant of the quickjs WASM library, and can be used with quickjs-emscripten-core.